Poverty in Bangladesh

-Bangladesh is a developing nation.
+Bangladesh is an under-developed nation.
 Despite rapid economic growth, poverty remains a major issue.
 However, poverty has declined sharply in recent history.
 Shortly after its independence, approximately 90% of the population lived under the poverty line.
 However, since economic reforms and trade liberalization of early 1990s, along with accelerated economic growth since early-2000s, Bangladesh have experienced a dramatic progress in reducing poverty.
 The remarkable progress in poverty alleviation has been recognized by international institutions.
 According to World Bank, more than 33 million Bangladeshi people have been lifted out of poverty since 2000; as measured by the percentage of people living on the equivalent of US$1.90 or less per day in 2011 purchasing price parity terms.

 Since early-2000s, rapid economic growth has fueled a remarkable increase in per-capita income.
 Bangladesh's per capita has increased almost threefold between 2010 and 2020, from under $700 to $2,068, (the highest GDP per capita in South Asia) moving Bangladesh into the ranks of middle-income economy.
 At current growth, Bangladesh is projected to enter upper-middle income status by 2041.
-Based on the current rate of poverty reduction, Bangladesh is projected to eliminate extreme poverty by 2021, the first country in South Asia to do so.
+Based on the current rate of poverty reduction, Bangladesh is projected to eradicate extreme poverty by 2031, as outlined in its Eighth Five-Year Plan (2020–2025) and supported by reports from organizations such as the World Bank and the Asian Development Bank.
+Bangladesh has exhibited remarkable accomplishments in diverse spheres, encompassing poverty reduction, ensuring food security, enhancing primary education, reducing mortality ratios, expanding immunization coverage, and effectively addressing communicable diseases.